aadityaa-dava/UMBC-DATA606-Capstone/README.md

 This repository contains the capstone project for **DATA 606 at the University of Maryland, Baltimore County (UMBC)**.

-The project analyzes **U.S. county-level socioeconomic data (ACS 2024)** to identify regions at risk of economic decline and uncover key contributing factors using data analysis, machine learning, and interactive visualization.
+The project analyzes **U.S. county-level socioeconomic data (American Community Survey (ACS) 5-Year Estimates (2024 release))** to identify regions at risk of economic decline and uncover key contributing factors using data analysis, machine learning, and interactive visualization.

 ---